cambridgehackers/atomicc/LANGUAGE.md

 CLK and nRST are _not_ automatically declared/instantiated.
 (Since the user needs the flexibility to not require them when interfacing with legacy code).

+Note that this also allows arbitrary signals (like the output of clock generators) to be passed to modules as CLK/nRST signals.
+(For Atomicc generated modules, please note that the default clock/reset signals for a module will always have these names)

 ### Import tooling

 There is a tool to automate the creation of AtomicC header files from verilog source files.